polytypic/Recalled/Docs/Tutorial.md

 computation.
 The idea of the `logAs` combinator is that it defines a named computation, that can be later identified, and whose execution is *logged*, so that that its result, and other details, can be later recovered&mdash;possibly in another run of the same or modified program.
 That is right.
-Recall is designed in such a way that a programmer can easily incrementally modify a working program so that on subsequent runs Recall reuses whatever it can and modified computations get rerun as necessary.
+Recalled is designed in such a way that a programmer can easily incrementally modify a working program so that on subsequent runs Recalled reuses whatever it can and modified computations get rerun as necessary.

 The `lastWriteTimeUtc` computation does not depend on any other logged computation.
-Recall treats such computations as primitive and always reruns such computations.
-However, Recall does log the results of such primitive computations, in this case the `DateTime` value returned by `File.GetLastWriteTimeUtc`, and after recomputing the value, can compare the new value with the old one, allowing Recall to avoid rerunning other computations that depend on such primitive computations.
+Recalled treats such computations as primitive and always reruns such computations.
+However, Recalled does log the results of such primitive computations, in this case the `DateTime` value returned by `File.GetLastWriteTimeUtc`, and after recomputing the value, can compare the new value with the old one, allowing Recalled to avoid rerunning other computations that depend on such primitive computations.

 ### Dependencies